Amit Khanna | April 24

 Mari Selvaraj’s Pariyerum Perumal is the winner of the FCCI Award for Best Debut Film at the Toulouse Indian Film Festival, France.

-Baradwaj Rangan (chair), Dalton L, Deepa Gahlot, Gautam Kaul, Johnson Thomas, Ratnottama Sengupta, and Utpal Datta comprised the 7-member critics jury.
+Baradwaj Rangan (chair), Christopher Dalton, Deepa Gahlot, Gautam Kaul, Johnson Thomas, Ratnottama Sengupta, & Utpal Datta comprised the critics jury.